Visual And Performing Arts Department

 Children's Arts Museum and Creativity Center

 The Children's Arts Museum and Creativity Center is an interactive learning environment where children make discoveries through the Arts.
-Our exhibits tie directly to grade level standards and focus on learning through the Arts.
+Our exhibits tie directly to grade-level standards and focus on learning through the Arts.
 Exhibits include Ancient Egypt, Ancient Greece, and Native American Cultures – with many more in the plans!

-New for 2018-2019, is the Clay Lab and Colors, Shapes, and Numbers Creativity Center at Valencia Park.
+We also have a Clay Lab and Colors, Shapes, and Numbers Creativity Center at Valencia Park.

 Summer Arts Adventure Camp